 Dementia as a public health priority and impacts on human rights

-Progress in the development and implementation of National Dementia Plans (NDP), or key reforms to support their implementation, has stalled during the pandemic.
-In England, for example, the equivalent of the National Dementia plan only covered the time frame of 2015-2020 (Department of Health, 2015), and at the time of writing, it has not been updated.
-Similarly, key reforms to the LTSS financing system that had been initially adopted in 2015 but then postponed have now been announced to take place from October 2023 (Department of Health and Social Care, 2022).
-The case of England is a clear example of delayed advancements in needed dementia-related policy reforms during the pandemic.
+Progress in the development and implementation of National Dementia Plans (NDP), or key reforms to support their implementation, stalled during the pandemic.
+In England, for example, the equivalent of the National Dementia plan covered the period 2015-2020 (DoH, 2015), and at the time of writing, has not yet been updated.
+Similarly, the implementation of key reforms to the LTSS financing system initially adopted in 2015 are now announced to take place from October 2023 (DoHSC, 2022).

-The COVID-19 pandemic has also demonstrated how easily the human rights of people living with dementia have been disregarded (and more broadly the rights of people living with disabilities and older people), as well as the rights of their care partners (Suarez-Gonzalez et al., 2020).
-The United Nations Convention on the Rights of Persons with Disabilities (CRPD) includes the rights to equal legal capacity, expression of will and preferences, the right to be safeguarded against undue influence and abuse, the rights to liberty and security of the person, to live independently, a respect for privacy, respect for home and family and relationships, and right to the highest attainable standard of health without discrimination (United Nations, n.d).
-As highlighted by Peisah et al., (2020), the human rights under the CRPD and other human rights treaties had not been adequately implemented in many LTSS settings prior to the pandemic.
+The pandemic has also demonstrated systemic weaknesses in the mechanisms to protect the human rights of people living with dementia (and, more broadly, people living with disabilities and older people) (Suarez-Gonzalez et al., 2020).
+The United Nations Convention on the Rights of Persons with Disabilities (CRPD) includes the rights to equal legal capacity, expression of will and preferences, the right to be safeguarded against undue influence and abuse, the rights to liberty and security of the person, to live independently, respect for privacy, respect for home and family and relationships, and right to the highest attainable standard of health without discrimination (UN, n.d).
+As Peisah et al., (2020) note, the human rights under the CRPD and other human rights treaties had not been adequately implemented in many LTSS settings prior to the pandemic.

-Suarez-Gonzalez et al., 2020 provide an overview of international examples of discrimination in access to health care based on a dementia diagnosis or place of residence being a LTSS facility (for example, in Italy, see Perobelli and Notarnicola, 2022), to the lack of respect for their rights to expression of will and, family life for those living in LTSS facilities (Knapp et al., 2021).
+Suarez-Gonzalez et al., (2020) provide several specific international examples of discrimination in access to health care based on a dementia diagnosis or residence in a LTSS facility (for example, in Italy, see Perobelli and Notarnicola, 2022).
+For example, prolonged restrictions on visiting have impacted the right to family life for those living in LTSS facilities, and measures have often resulted in lack of respect for their rights to expression of will (Knapp et al., 2021).
+Countries should review the mechanisms in place to ensure the rights of people living with dementia and other people living with disabilities are protected, and not just during public health emergencies.